caltech-msc/caltech-msc.github.io/README.md

 # MSC website on GITHUB
-A template for the website is here: [caltech-msc.github.io](https://caltech-msc.github.io) (note: to make it as real as possible, I just added random blurbs of text and some nice pictures of caltech lol) The MSC website will now be hosted on GitHub.
+The website is located here: [caltech-msc.github.io](https://caltech-msc.github.io)

+The MSC website will now be hosted on GitHub.
 This will allow everyone to be able to collaborate and help make the website amazing for the public.
 A copy of all website files will be on a folder in the server, and someone familiar with GitHub will update the website every week or so.

 # Important: